Contributing to omegaUp

 Updating Your main Branch

-Keep your main branch synchronized with omegaUp's main:
+Keep your local main and your fork’s main aligned with omegaUp’s main:

 Starting a New Change